MicrosoftDocs/xamarin-docs/docs/android/platform/oreo.md

     hardware profile
     [no]** you can enter **no** and accept the default hardware profile.
-If you say **yes**, **avdmanager** will prompt you with a list of questions for customizing the the hardware profile.
+If you say **yes**, **avdmanager** will prompt you with a list of questions for customizing the hardware profile.

 After you use **avdmanager** to create your virtual device, it will be included in the device pull-down menu: